fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 So when a new person is added, all of it's details are sent to all subscribers.

 The subscription _personAdded_ needs a resolver.
-The _addPerson_ resolver also has to be modified so, that is sends a notification to subscribers.
+The _addPerson_ resolver also has to be modified so that is sends a notification to subscribers.

 The required changes are as follows: